The Fitbit Inspire 3 makes the best fitness tracker even better | CNN Underscored

 Premium members can see a minute breakdown of their stress score, including exertion balance, responsiveness and sleep patterns.
 I especially liked that it showed how my body responds to stress over longer periods of time, and sometimes even suggested I consider a quick meditation or taking a break with the Relax app, which walked me through a guided breathing session.

-You don’t need a Premium subscription to benefit from the Inspire 3 tracker but if you want to better understand how your overall activity, heart rate and sleep affects your body, it’s worth a try.
-Your tracker comes with 6-months free so if you want to keep it after that, you’ll be subsequently charged either $9.99 a month or $79.99 for a year.
+You don’t need a Premium subscription to benefit from the Inspire 3 tracker, but if you want to better understand how your overall activity, heart rate and sleep affects your body, it’s worth a try.
+Your tracker comes with six months free, so if you want to keep it after that, you’ll be subsequently charged either $9.99 per month or $79.99 for a year.

 What we didn’t like about it